As of May 18, about 64% of Hillsborough residents had completed the census. Complete the census online at my2020census.gov or by phone at:

-The census survey will ask the name, sex, age, date of birth, race/ethnicity and relationship of everyone in your household.
-It will also ask if you rent or own your home.
-For more information on what you will be asked on the census, see the Census 2020 website.
+The census survey asks the name, sex, age, date of birth, race/ethnicity and relationship of everyone in your household.
+It also asks if you rent or own your home.
+For more information on what is asked on the census, see the Census 2020 website.
 You can also see a sample questionnaire.

-No, the 2020 census will not ask a question about citizenship.
+No, the 2020 census does not ask a question about citizenship.
 The federal government has now been permanently prevented from asking the citizenship question as part of the 2020 census in any form.

 Whom should I count in my census response?

 You should count anyone who is living and sleeping in your home most of the time.
 This includes related family members and unrelated people, such as foster children, friends, tenants or live-in employees.
 For more information, see the Census 2020 website